 The prescription drug gabapentin – widely known by the brand name Neurontin – is a medication used to help manage partial seizures in people who suffer from epilepsy and to treat pain in people with postherpetic neuralgia and some other forms of neuropathic pain.
-However, like many medications, gabapentin does have some negative side-effects, along with withdrawal symptoms, some of which may be experienced after just one use, and some of which may arise as a result of long-term use.
+However, like many medications, gabapentin does have some negative side effects, along with withdrawal symptoms, some of which may be experienced after just one use, and some of which may arise as a result of long-term use.
 These effects can range from mild to severe.1